RTMecha/BetterLegacy/snapshots.md

 ﻿# ???
 ## Features
+### Core
+- Added setTheme modifier.
+This sets a custom fixed theme that overwrites the theme interpolation.
+(Does not currently allow for interpolation itself)

 ### Editor
 - Added "Analyze BPM On Level Load" in > Config Manager > Editor > BPM.
 - The animation timeline should now use the Use Mouse As Zoom Point setting.